oroinc/documentation/cloud/connect-vpn.rst

 .. note:: If you are using different client software versions, ensure that you have OpenVPN version 2.4 or newer.
 Your OpenVPN configuration file (.ovpn) is sent to your e-mail.
 Save it in a secure place.

 Username and password should be obtained using ORO ID Portal.
+Please be aware than *username* is not an email address.

 MacOS X
 -------